-A native of northern Illinois, Ari is now a second-year resident in Family Medicine at Northwestern University.
+A native of northern Illinois, Ari is now a third-year resident in Family Medicine at Northwestern University.
 Ari is grateful for AMSRO's strong mentoring network for connecting him, as a medical student, with supportive research and clinical mentors.
 With their help, he has presented and written on translational research from spaceflight operations and had amazing experiences at both the NASA Johnson Space Center Aerospace Medicine Clerkship and UTMB Principles of Aviation and Space Medicine course.
 He most enjoys presenting to elementary and high school STEM students to talk about the multidisciplinary professional opportunities (and really cool science!)
 Aerospace Medicine offers.
-Ari races road bikes/ocean swims, plays the drums, and reads historical nonfiction.
+Ari is working toward his pilot's license and loves to dive, hike, race road bikes/ocean swims, and play the drums.

-Ben is a second year medical student at Johns Hopkins University School of Medicine.
-In addition to serving as Secretary of AMSRO, he has collaborated on AMSRO's Mentorship Committee, Outstanding Mentorship Award Committee, Scientific Paper Award Committee, International Outreach Committee, and Diversity Committee.
-His past aerospace research interests include changes in the human microbiome in isolation, the psychology of polar exploration, computer detected team psychology measures, space radiation effects on the CNS, and vestibular function in microgravity.
+Ben is a third year medical student at Johns Hopkins University School of Medicine, and is honored to serve as AMSRO Vice President.
+Previously he was secretary of AMSRO, and has collaborated on a number of committee including mentorship, outstanding mentorship award, scientific paper award, international outreach, and diversity.
+His aerospace research interests include changes in the human microbiome in isolation, the psychology of polar exploration, computer detected team psychology measures, space radiation effects on the CNS, and vestibular function in microgravity.
 He was a Sally Ride Intern at NASA JSC in 2017 and received the Anita Mantri, PhD Memorial Travel Scholarship from AsMA in 2020.
 He is greatly invested in promoting mentorship and helping students find reliable information and opportunities in aerospace medicine.

 Social Media Officer

-Corey is a third year medical student at Lincoln Memorial University's DeBusk College of Osteopathic Medicine in the great state of Tennessee!
+Corey is a fourth-year medical student at Lincoln Memorial University's DeBusk College of Osteopathic Medicine in the great state of Tennessee!
 Corey doesn't have much experience with aerospace medicine but is always willing to learn new things.
 (He wants that to be an encouragement to let anyone know they can be a part of this wonderful, welcoming organization even though they may not have much experience in the field).
-Corey is interested in most things Human Space Flight related, so if you have anything to share, send it his way!
+This is Corey's second year serving as AMSRO's Webmaster & Social Media Officer.
+Corey is interested in most things related to Human Space Flight, so if you have anything to share, send it his way!
 He also enjoys being outdoors and spending time with his dog and family.

 Resident in Aerospace Medicine Representative